1000minds’ ‘secret spice’ is a method we invented and christened ‘PAPRIKA’.

 It’s possible to proceed to the ‘next level of decision-making’, involving three criteria at a time, and then four, five, etc – up to the number of criteria you’ve included – but for most practical purposes this makes no difference to the accuracy of your results.
 Stopping after having answered questions involving just two criteria at a time is usually sufficient.

-From your answers, mathematical methods based on linear programming are used to calculate your preference values (or ’part-worth utilities’), representing the relative importance (weights) of the criteria to you.
+From your answers, mathematical methods based on linear programming are used to calculate your preference values (or ’part-worth utilities’), representing the relative importance (weights) of the criteria, and of the levels for the criteria, to you.

-These preference values are used to rank any alternatives you’ re considering, or, depending on the application, all hypothetically possible alternatives (all possible combinations of the criteria).
+These criteria and their weights serve to codify your preferences with respect to the decision at hand.
+Automatically implemented in 1000minds, they can be used to rank any alternatives you’ re considering, or, depending on the application, all hypothetically possible alternatives (all possible combinations of the criteria).

 What limits the number of questions, so that PAPRIKA is user-friendly?